jones58/brutalist-map/README.md

 - Seeing as much of the functionality of the project is in JavaScript, I think the whole project could do with being rebuilt in React, as it is hard to navigate the codebase at the moment, something a component based architecture would solve.
   - Also allows: npm install mapbox gl js rather than cdn/mapbox studio method, which would mean can edit geojson much more easily etc.
+- split css files
-- It would be good if I could close the information for a building and see the entire map again. (seems the arrow does this but not very intuitive)
+- It would be good if I could close the information for a building and see the entire map again. (currently the arrow does this but not very intuitive)
 - filter by option, e.g. architect, area, material
 - material type: brick etc. with the designed and completed labels.
 - Add more info url to json and add to popup with js.